 The Council's Monitoring Officer

-5.11 The role of Head of Legal and Democratic Services has the additional statutory responsibilities of Monitoring Officer.
+5.11 The role of Head of Legal and Democratic Services and Monitoring Officer includes the additional statutory responsibilities of Monitoring Officer.
 Remuneration for this additional responsibility is now included within the substantive grade for the post.